octa-bit/ForceGamaAttack/docs/das.md

 ### 6.4 Diagrama de Estados
 #### Versão 0.1
 ![Diagrama de Estados](https://i.imgur.com/20VpsLn.png)

 #### Versão 1.0
 ![Diagrama de Estados](https://i.imgur.com/LH2qlvz.png)

 ## 7. Visualização de Implementação

-[This section describes the overall structure of the implementation model, the decomposition of the software into layers and subsystems in the implementation model, and any architecturally significant components.]

 ### 8.1 Visão Geral
-[This subsection names and defines the various layers and their contents, the rules that govern the inclusion to a given layer, and the boundaries between layers.
-Include a component diagram that shows the relations between layers. ]

 ### 8.2 Camadas
-[For each layer, include a subsection with its name, an enumeration of the subsystems located in the layer, and a component diagram.]

 ## 9. Tamanho e Desempenho
 Aqui é descrito os objetivos de desempenho assim como o dimensionamento das características do jogo qie impactam na arquitetura.